videolan/x265/doc/reST/cli.rst

 	energy in the reconstructed image.
 This generally improves perceived visual quality at the cost of lower quality metric scores.
 It only has effect when :option:`--rdoq-level` is 1 or 2.
-High values can be beneficial in preserving high-frequency detail like film grain.
+High values can be beneficial in preserving high-frequency detail.
-	Default: 1.0
+	Default: 0.0 (1.0 for presets slow, slower, veryslow)

 	**Range of values:** 0 ..
 50.0